Read More

 At home whitening kits

-At-home whitening kits fall into two categories – off the shelf kits and customised take-home kits.
+At-home teeth whitening kits fall into two categories – off the shelf kits and customised take-home kits.
 While off-the-shelf kits are effective at lightening teeth, the mouth trays aren’t made to fit your teeth.
 The end results may be patchy and there’s a higher chance the gel will get on your gums and cause irritation.

 Customised take-home kits are usually only available through a dental practice.
 Your dentist will fit you with a tray molded to the shape of your teeth.
 Once these trays are ready, you can then take them home, apply the whitening gel to the trays and let them work their magic.